pyca/cryptography/docs/hazmat/primitives/interfaces.rst

     .. method:: fingerprint(algorithm)

-        :param algorithm: A
+        :param algorithm: The
             :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
-            that will be used by this context.
+            that will be used to generate the fingerprint.

         :return bytes: The fingerprint using the supplied hash algorithm as bytes.